Dr. Janet Brewer

 FACULTY PROFILE

 Dr. Brewer has over a decade of teaching experience both within the United States and abroad.
-She previously served as interim head of the LLM in International Human Rights Law at England’s fourth-ranked law school, the University of Manchester.
+She previously served as Head of the LLM in International Human Rights Law at England’s fourth-ranked law school, the University of Manchester.
 She also directed the LLB ‘law with criminology’ program and taught on the ground-breaking Intercalated BSc/MSc in Health Care Ethics & Law for medical students adjudged ‘outstanding.’

 Dr. Brewer has taught undergraduate students in law and related fields, graduate-level students including supervision of doctoral candidates, medical students, health care professionals, and practicing solicitors seeking Higher Rights of Audience (HRA) as a solicitor advocate throughout England and Wales.
 Dr. Brewer’s former students are attorneys practicing medical law or criminal defense within many common law and mixed jurisdictions, including the United States, Canada, India, Great Britain, and the Caribbean.